Career Opportunities

 Sports Tourism Management (MTS) Program

-- Project manager or development manager at regional or quasi-regional organizations (CDT, CRT, SEM, host regions, joint associations, “Pays,” etc.) or private entities (tour operators, integrated organizations, etc.)
+• Project manager or development manager at local or quasi-local government agencies (CDT, CRT, SEM, host regions, joint associations, “Pays,” etc.) or private organizations (tour operators, integrated organizations, etc.)

 Useful links